-A Committee of the Board (Board Investigation Committee) reviews all possible misconduct cases and recommends whether a hearing is warranted.
+A Committee of the Board (Board Investigation Committee of 2 physicians and one public member) reviews all possible misconduct cases and recommends whether a hearing is warranted.

 Hearing

 A DOH attorney prepares a Notice of Hearing and Statement of Charges which describes the substance of the alleged misconduct.